 This reads the command into

-is smart when reading numbers, and skips over leading whitespace
+reading numbers, and skips over leading whitespace (spaces, tabs,

-However, if your program is reading both characters and numbers, then you have to deal with the Enter key.
+However, if your program is reading both characters and numbers, then you have to deal with Enter.

 Here’s how to avoid having an